 Aetna, a Connecticut-based health insurer, has agreed to pay the California Attorney General $935,000 to resolve a 2017 privacy breach that exposed state residents’ HIV status.
 California HIPAA violations have been increasingly prosecuted on a state-level resulting in Attorney General fines over the past few years, and this is just the most recent example.

 The breach occurred on July 28, 2017, when Aetna’s mailing vendor sent letters to members who were receiving HIV medications or using a drug preventing them from contracting HIV.
 The letters contained detailed instructions for taking their HIV medications.
-This information regarding HIV medications was clearly visible through the window of the envelope, constituting a violation of patients’ privacy under.
+This information regarding HIV medications was clearly visible through the window of the envelope, constituting a violation of patients’ privacy under HIPAA.
 This highly sensitive information was potentially exposed to postal workers, friends, family members, and roommates.
 Among the 12,000 members who received the letter, 1,991 of them resided in California.

 This echoes back to another HIPAA fine involving St. Luke’s Hospital in NYC where patients’ HIV status was illegally disclosed due to a mailing error.
 The hospital settled with OCR for a $387,000 HIPAA fine in May of 2017.
 Though this California Aetna breach has not yet resulted in a HIPAA settlement, the California Attorney General fine more than doubles that of the OCR HIPAA fine levied against St. Luke’s.